Scientific Name

 - Florida Kingsnake eats small rodents, lizards, eggs, and birds.

-- Other snakes, including venomous snakes are they preys as well.
+- Other snakes, including venomous snakes, are prey as well.

 - Cypress ponds